 This segment of Turnpike's mainline is currently an eight lanes section, four lanes in each direction, plus single or double auxiliary lanes at the three interchange locations: I-595 interchange, Sunrise Boulevard interchange and Commercial Boulevard interchange.
 Travel lane and auxiliary lanes are 12 feet wide with inside and outside paved shoulders 12 feet wide.
 There is a median barrier wall along the extends of this mainline segment.
-On the outside, the end treatments vary and includes sections with shoulder barrier wall and guardrail.
+On the outside, the end treatments vary and include sections with shoulder barrier wall and guardrail.

 For this segment, this PD&E study is evaluating the feasibility of center widening to accommodate ten 12-foot lanes, five lanes in each direction, plus 12- foot auxiliary lanes between interchanges by widening to the outside as shown on proposed typical section on Figure 1-4.
 The median is depressed and the two inside lanes and inside shoulder are sloped to the inside for adequate drainage of the roadway.
-The right-of-way impacts for this center widening build alternative are limited to a localized area located on the northwest quadro of the intersection of Broward Boulevard and Turnpike's mainline, and result in participated.
+The right-of-way impacts for this center widening build alternative are limited to a localized area located on the northwest quadrant of the intersection of Broward Boulevard and Turnpike's mainline, and result in partial right-of-way take and permanent maintenance easement.
+No right-of-way relocations are anticipated.

-Figure 1-4 - Typical Sectio. c.gment 1
+Figure 1-4 - Typical Section Segment 1